Portuguese Music Festivals

 Music, sun and sea, partying every night and 850 km of beaches: it is one of the best combinations in music festivals in Portugal.
 But there are other programs where the calm richness of sound blends perfectly with historical heritage or rural environments.

 In addition to good music, festivals afford an opportunity to get to know these sites in an atmosphere of total relaxation and fun.
 Lisbon and Porto have been recognised year after year as perfect mini-break destinations and have very lively nights that are the natural continuation of the party atmosphere.
-In these two cities, the spotlight falls on NOS Alive and Super Bock, Super Rock, in Lisbon, and NOS Primavera Sound and NOS em D’Bandada in Porto.
+In these two cities, the spotlight falls on Rock in Rio, NOS Alive and Super Bock, Super Rock, in Lisbon, and NOS Primavera Sound in Porto.

 Photo: Alentejo © fffbarrada

 In Porto and the North region, Vodafone Paredes de Coura on the river beach at Taboão is a good example of a heavenly setting in the midst of nature.
 Bike rides, trekking, canoeing and river bathing are just a few of the suggestions that can perfectly complement a few truly well-spent days.
-In the centre of the country, near Tomar, the Bons Sons Festival shows how a village can be mobilised to organise an event that offers the best of Portuguese music and traditions.
+Nature, too, as well as art and freedom are celebrated in even-numbered years at the Boom Festival which takes place on the banks of the lake in Idanha-a-Nova, in the Centro de Portugal.
+Further south, close to Tomar, the Festival Bons Sons shows how a village can get itself organised to stage an event that offers the best of music and Portuguese traditions.

 Photo: Paredes de Coura